diezep/searcher-bot/README.md

 Bot created to learn new things as a developer.

 ## Instructions
-- Install npm discord.py package
+- Install discord.py pip package
 - Create .env file with DISCORD_TOKEN variable.
 - Run main.py